 - Homes with more or larger windows and doors often cost more because of engineering challenges.
 Windows and doors themselves might not cost more than the siding and drywall they replace (unless they are quite large or higher end); however, an engineer must be used to specify how to create the seismic strength in the home that we require on Vancouver Island.

 - Kitchens and bathrooms are the two most expensive rooms in a home.
-Multiple bathrooms in the floor plan of your home will indicate a higher cost per square foot to build than a home of similar size, but with less bathrooms.
+Multiple bathrooms in the floor plan of your home will indicate a higher cost per square foot to build than a home of similar size, but with fewer bathrooms.

-- Homes with a more intricate roof layout will cost more than a simple design (potentially 500% increase).
+- Homes with a more intricate roof layout will cost more than a simple design (potentially a 500% increase).
 More jogs in the exterior of the house, and valleys & ridges on the roof, will cost more to build than a basic design.

-- Made to Last often does not include the square footage of a garage in discussions of cost per square foot, but obviously the presence or size of a garage impacts the overall cost.
+- Made to Last often does not include the square footage of a garage in discussions of cost per square foot, but obviously, the presence or size of a garage impacts the overall cost.